NJASCU is a leading voice for public higher education in New Jersey.

 NJ Governor's Higher Education Task Force Report

-The recently released report of the Governor's Higher Education Task Force, chaired by former Governor Tom Kean, ties higher education to the state's future competitiveness and prosperity better than any other study since the 1990s.
+The 2010 report of the Governor's Higher Education Task Force, chaired by former Governor Tom Kean, ties higher education to the state's future competitiveness and prosperity better than any other study since the 1990s.
 The Association strongly endorses the report, recognizing that certain issues surrounding graduate medical/nursing education deserve further study.

 The Association supports timely implementation of the recommendations and advocates principles in support of the report.
 View supported principles, here.